top of page

 “Thank you,” I said.

 I passed through a sculpted doorway and into the hotel’s restaurant.
 Guests seated at polished wooden tables ate their meals.
-None of them were Lily, but her backpack was on a table next to the back windows.
-The dishes used in her meal were still on the table.
+None of them was Lily, but her backpack was on a table next to the back windows.
+The dishes she used during her meal were still on the table.

-I sat at the table and looked through her things, trying not to get too upset with her.
+I sat at the table and looked through her things, trying to keep from getting upset with her.
 I had never known Lily to be so thoughtless.
-Yet, I felt comforted for some reason, which puzzled me as much as her behavior did.
+Yet, for some reason, I felt comforted, which puzzled me as much as her behavior did.

 A smiling Asian woman dressed in black approached me.
-I saw no native Melanesians in the town, which seemed odd.
+I saw no native Melanesians in the town, which seemed odd to me.

 “Welcome,” she said.
 “May I get you something to drink?”